Turkey Buying and Cooking Tips

-2. You will want to clean the bird well in the sink with cold water, the same as when cooking chicken or duck.
+2. You will want to clean the bird well in the sink with cold water, like when cooking chicken or duck.

 3. Season the inside of the turkey well with salt, pepper, and other herbs and spices your recipes call for.
 Take your time.
 Seasonings help add flavor.

-4. Remember to remove the giblets (heart, gizzard, and neck) from the bird's cavity before cooking, and make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for crisp skin.
+4. Remove the giblets (heart, gizzard, and neck) from the bird's cavity before cooking, and make delicious giblet gravy with them. · Coat the exterior of the turkey with butter for crisp skin.

 5. Disposable aluminum roast pan vs. heavy-duty roasting pan

-6. I don't own a fancy heavy-duty-roasting pan with 2-inch sides big enough to hold a good size turkey (hint-hint to my wife), but I've read that there are advantages to owning one.
+6. I don't own a fancy heavy-duty-roasting pan with 2-inch sides big enough to hold a good-sized turkey (hint hint to my wife), but I've read that there are advantages to owning one.
 First, they prevent the drippings from burning because of the heavier bottom.